 When you get here, travelling around the city is a piece of cake.
 There’s LOADS of cheap buses, always a taxi when you need it or a Metrolink day pass is only a fiver.
 That’ll get you everywhere you need to go – and the trams are bright yellow and impossible to miss.

 Have the BEST night out in Manchester!

-Home to no less than FOUR Revolution bars, Manchester is a cracking night whichever way you slice it.
+Home to no less than FOUR Revolution bars in Manchester, it’s a cracking night whichever way you slice it.

 If you’re looking for a late night, cocktail-fueled affair, we know just the place.
 Manchester Parsonage Gardens brings live DJs, a packed dancefloor, AND the perfect sound of live sax to the city EVERY Friday and Saturday night, playing all the hottest tunes that you can shake yo thang to.

-Get involved, and get a table booked, ‘cause this is one Manchester night out you won’t wanna miss.
+Get involved, and book a table, ‘cause this is one Manchester night out you won’t wanna miss.